-A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if possible.
+A plant rescue and protection plan which allows for the maximum transplant of conservation important species from areas to be transformed should be implemented, if required and if possible.
 Please also refer to the specific recommendations in Section 5.1 above.